 We are persistent at defining others with a label.
 This is typically rooted in good intention, and usually done to make it easier for us to reference or describe that person in the future.
 It is basic communication.
 We are often tasked with describing someone else in a reasonably short, concise way.

 We describe ourselves with labels when meeting people as we develop a relationship.
 This is typically because we get questions that need short replies.
 This results in labels based on our responses.
 The questions often focus on work, college, geographical location, family history, and hobbies.
 We have provided this new-found person with minimal information to rely on, therefore, they label us.
-This aids in remembrance, is reliant on the small bits of information they received, and is indicative of our fast-paced communication and lifestyles.
+This aids in remembrance, is reliant on the small bits of information they received, and is indicative of our fast-paced communication and lifestyle.

 We are sometimes our own worst enemy with a label.
 A label bestowed upon us is very difficult to remove.
 The label could restrict our individuality and possibly inhibit our progression.
-This can happen by accepting a label we’ve been given, or gave ourself when we may truly not be defined that way if we give it deep thought.
+This can happen by accepting a label we’ve been given, or gave our self when we may truly not be defined that way if we give it deep thought.

-Labels have ranks of importance, giving some are more meaning than others.
+Labels have ranks of importance, giving some more meaning than others.
 This is self-explanatory on how relevant the label is in the particular field of discussion.
 A colleague at work is typically not defined by his hobby, where a spouse wouldn’t be defined by her political affiliation.
 This entails each person wearing many hats.

 People typically think in threes.
 We can only be so fortunate if we’re described with three labels.
 Most people are too lazy to even offer that, which means we will probably get two.
 We’re definitely getting one.
 We have to choose wisely when were presenting our brand.